From Contemporary Dancer to Award-Winning Furniture and Lighting Designer — In Conversation with John Sorensen of Coil + Drift

 LV : I mean, this is good.
 Why not keep on doing it, right?

 JS : I know.
-And it is that good.
+And it is really good.
 It's just tough to find the time, for sure.

 LV : Yeah.
 I understand.
 Well that's actually a good introduction to my last question.
 I was about to ask: if you were talking to your younger self in 2014 or 2013 just before you launched Coil + Drift, or maybe even when you launched it, like in the very beginnings of it, what would you tell that person?
 What type of advice or principles would you advise your younger self to follow?

-JS : That's a fantastic question.
-And the first thing that comes to my mind is that I would tell myself to take my time.
-I would probably be very frustrated by someone telling me that, or myself telling me that at the time, because there's a sense of urgency when something is new, that I think is really important.
-But when I look back at it now, if there was a way that my past self could have found some time, it's always been useful.
-And I think that it's the most precious commodity as a designer.
+JS : I would tell myself to take my time.
+I would probably be very frustrated if someone told me that back then because there's a sense of urgency when something is new, I think that time is the most precious commodity as a designer.
 Especially as an independent designer.
 Because you always are on a deadline.
-And no one else is gonna pay your rent unless you make something that people love.
-So take your time is definitely something that I would tell myself.
+And no one else is going to pay your rent but I’d still encourage myself to take time and slow down.

-LV : Great.
-Amazing.
+LV : Great!
 Well thank you so much for your time and for all those great stories you were able to elaborate on.

-JS : Yeah, thank you.
-It's also nice to personally reflect for a while.
-It's not often that I get to do that…
+JS : Yes, thank you!
+It's also great to reflect for a while.
+It's not often that I get to do that...

 All images by Gabriel DeRossi